CarolineCollins/Assignment-3-MSB1015/README.md

 #### Output

-- the Nextflow code outputs and writes to a .tsv file molecules and their associated JPlogP values.
+- the Nextflow code prints out molecules and their associated JPlogP values.

 #### How to adapt the code for reuse